Stadler sees electronics recycling momentum

 An influx of low-quality products complicates sorting and reduces the economic value of recovered fractions, according to weeeSwiss.

-Rising precious metal prices, particularly gold, and the pursuit of rare earth elements (REEs) also are helping to drive the adoption of advanced recovery techniques.
+That shift is accelerating investment in domestic processing in many nations and the development of a national recycling infrastructure.
+Rising precious metal prices, particularly gold, and the pursuit of rare earth elements also are helping to drive the adoption of advanced recovery techniques.

 Safety and fire prevention remain priorities at weeeSwiss and Stadler plants, according to the technology vendors, with attention paid to the fire risks posed by lithium-ion batteries.

-“In our weeeSwiss Module 1, we separate large batteries, and for the smaller ones, we design the pre-shredder to avoid breaking the batteries, reducing fire risk,” says Apfel.
+“In our weeeSwiss Module 1, we separate large batteries, and for the smaller ones, we design the pre-shredder to avoid breaking the batteries, reducing fire risk,” Apfel says.
 “If a battery catches fire, a fire detection system triggers an extinguishing system and leads the material directly into a safe bunker.
 We also use an explosion suppression system in case explosive material is not sorted out.
 We are developing solutions for automatic battery separation in combination with manual sorting.”

 The companies say their turnkey plant designing and building approach has been implemented successfully worldwide, with projects undertaken in Europe and the United States and expansion underway in South America, Africa, Asia, the Middle East and Australia.

-The firms say a high-performance e-scrap plant built for Immark AG in Regensdorf, Switzerland, now “sets new benchmarks for throughput, purity and fire safety” in the sector.
+The firms say a high-performance e-scrap plant built for Immark AG in Regensdorf, Switzerland, now sets new benchmarks for throughput, purity and fire safety in the sector.

-Apfel predicts more projects lie ahead.
 “Together with Stadler, we aim to not only maintain technology leadership but also to become the market leader in providing e-waste plants.
 We are developing processes that turn our long-term goal into reality: producing materials from our recycling plants of such high quality that they can be sold directly to manufacturers.”

 A video profiling the Inmark installation in Switzerland can be found on YouTube.